jp17245/DAVROS/README.md

 <b>Models</b>  folder contains additional models trained for the DAVROS system.

-<b>LICENSE</b> file contained the original licence from the YOLOv3 implementation by Huynh Ngoc Anh.
+<b>LICENSE</b> file contains the original licence from the YOLOv3 implementation by Huynh Ngoc Anh.

 In order to install the dependencies for the system:
 ```